 - Size and composition of beads

 - Ratio of buffer to beads

 - Amount of starting material

-- Speed and configuration of the TissueLyser II or TissueLyser LT
+- Speed and configuration of the TissueLyser II

 - Disintegration time

 Stainless steel beads with a 3-7 mm diameter are optimal for use with animal tissues.
 All other disruption parameters must be determined empirically for each application.
-For guidelines on disruption and homogenization of tissues using the TissueLyser II and stainless steel beads, refer to Appendix C (page 48).
+For guidelines on disruption and homogenization of tissues using the TissueLyser system and stainless steel beads, refer to the appropriate TissueLyser handbook and user manual.
 For other bead mills, please refer to the suppliers' guidelines for further details.